Camp Registration for 2022 is Now Closed

 Keystone Camps were started in 1988 out of a desire for a summer camp that replicates the standards and teachings followed and endorsed by Keystone Mennonite Fellowship.
 It started as a one week camp and over time grew into two weeks divided by age.
 As time went on, the decision was than made to transition to a segregated camp to offer one week for boys and one week for girls.
 Since this change we can now focus on activities and chapel sessions that are applicable to gender as well as avoid unnecessary boy/girl drama.

-Cloyd Good functions as the director of Keystone Camps.
-He and His wife, Bethanne, have four children, and attend Lichty’s Mennonite Church.
+Jadon Mast serves as the director of Keystone Camps.
+He and his wife, Jen, have four girls.
+Jadon enjoys mechanics, the outdoors, and keeping life simple.
+They attend Susquehanna Mennonite Church.

 Other Staff